yaswanth00369/aem-author-publish-setup-linux/README.md

 - **Java**: OpenJDK 11
 - **Storage**: 20 GB minimum recommended
 - **Network**: Inbound access to ports `4502`, `4503`, and `22` (SSH)
+- **AEM:** Adobe Experience Manager Quickstart `.jar` file with `license.properties` is required — not open-source and needs a valid subscription from Adobe.

 ---